Skip to main content

 Clinical Rotations

-Our fellows work closely with board-certified pediatric cardiac anesthesiologists, all of whom have completed specialized fellowship training.
+Our fellows work closely with board-certified pediatric cardiac anesthesiologists, all of whom have completed specialized fellowship training in this field.
 Clinical assignments are carefully structured and reviewed to ensure a robust, equitable experience.

 Rotation